How to Buy Discount San Diego Zoo Tickets: 18 Verified Deals (2026)

 SAVED Money

-Pros: This is an easy and legitimate way to save money on 1-Day tickets without a special membership.
-This is cheaper than Groupon and many other discount ticket sites.
+Pros: Easy way to save without a special membership.
+Valid 1 year, mobile entry, no blackout dates.
+Cheaper than Groupon and other discount sites.

-Cons: A sightseeing pass could help you save more if you visit other attractions.
+Cons: A sightseeing pass may save more if you visit other attractions.
+Standard Zoo cancellation policy applies (no refunds).

 I prefer to support local businesses like mine where I can.
 I have personal contacts at the company, and readers use hundreds of thousands of these tickets through me every year without issues.